 Slowly over time, they would rebuild their lives into something that was worth living.
 They would make incremental progress against the dark clouds of depression that often threatened to sweep them away.
 They would face the daily challenge of trying to live without being able to hold the most important person in the world in their arms.
 They would fight mentally and emotionally to resist the intense desire to just give up and quit.
 And because they battled so valiantly, they would keep living.

 With each passing year some small measure of relief would be achieved, and as time marched on, a subtle form of healing would begin to take place.
 But no matter how long they each lived, they would never fully recover.
 They would forever remain incomplete.

 These two women, who had formed a lasting bond based on how much they had in common, now found themselves bound together for eternity by the worst possible fate.
 They had each lost a child in the most senseless way possible.
 Brooke and Paula had now joined an ever-growing group of individuals who’d lost loved ones to gun violence.

 For several days the nation wrung its collective hands over the school cafeteria massacre, but after cries of outrage and demands for change, it eventually lapsed into non-action – just like always.
-Sadly, it did not take that long for Tyler, Justin, Zachery and all the others to be forgotten, thus ensuring that within a few months a similar event would occur in a church, a school, a theater or a mall – and another piece of America’s soul would die.
+Sadly, it did not take that long for Tyler, Justin, Zachery and all the others to be forgotten, thus ensuring that within a few months a similar event would occur in a church, a school, a theater, a mall or at a concert– and another piece of America’s soul would die.

 It was just a matter of time.